UoW-ATM/joas_air_rail_network_analysis/README.md

 - The scripts read the data from a folder called _data_ and produce output in a folder called _output_.
 By default, these folders are expected to be in the same folder as the scripts.
 - Paths can be modified directly in the code.
-- The outcome of some scripts becomes part of the input of others, so the _downstream_ scripts will look for the data in the _output_ folder.
+- The outcome of some scripts becomes part of the input to others, so the _downstream_ scripts will look for the data in the _output_ folder.

 - By default: